yunfeixie233/TextArena/textarena/envs/single_player/README.md

 - hangman **Bobby** [Done]
 - word ladder **Dylan**
 - guess the number **Bobby** [Done]
-- word search Players find hidden words within a grid of letters presented in text format. **Bobby**
+- word search Players find hidden words within a grid of letters presented in text format. **Bobby** [Done]
 - logic puzzles **leon**
 - fifteen puzzle A sliding puzzle that consists of a frame of numbered square tiles in random order with one tile missing. **leon**
 -